William Jewell (educator)

-William Jewell (1789-1852) was a politician, physician, ordained minister, and educator from Columbia, Missouri and namesake of William Jewell College in Liberty, Missouri.
+William Jewell (1789–1852) was a politician, physician, ordained minister, and educator from Columbia, Missouri and namesake of William Jewell College in Liberty, Missouri.
 He served as Columbia's second mayor.

 Life

-Dr. Jewell graduated with a degree in medicine from Transylvania University.
-He moved to Columbia MO and built a combination home, office, and hospital at the northwest corner of Sixth Street and Broadway.
-The site is now the location of a branch of Commerce Bank of Columbia.
+Jewell graduated with a degree in medicine from Transylvania University.
+He moved to Columbia, Missouri and built a combination home, office, and hospital at the northwest corner of Sixth Street and Broadway.
 Jewell's two-story structure was the only hospital in Columbia at the time it was built.
-Dr. Jewell held political office as mayor of Columbia and later as a state legislator.
+Jewell held political office as mayor of Columbia and later as a state legislator.

 As mayor of Columbia, Jewell initiated the surveying and paving of the city's streets.
 He also improved sanitation standards in the early town.
 Later, as state legislator, Jewell worked for reforms such as abolishing the whipping post and pillory and for establishing a public hospital in St. Louis.

 Though William Jewell had a full life of public service, he was also quite influential in Baptist life in Missouri.
 William Jewell was perhaps the leading force behind organizing the First Baptist Church in Columbia and its most influential member for almost forty years.
 He was buried in Columbia's Jewell Cemetery.
 Inside Jewell Cemetery, William Jewell's tombstone has a memorable epitaph: "His work is done, he did it well and faithfully."

-Educational Advocacy
+Educational advocacy

 Dr. Jewell was known for his involvement with education.
 He was one of three men who accepted applications for enrollment to the University of Missouri, which was established in 1839.
 He was a member of the board of trustees in 1833 when Columbia Female College, predecessor to Stephens College was founded.
 He supported a bill to establish the location of the state university in Columbia and chaired a committee to raise subscriptions for the university, giving $1,800 himself.